-The usual dose is 0.5 mg once a day, taken by mouth with half a glass of water.
+The usual adult dose is 0.5 mg once a day, taken by mouth with half a glass of water.
 Fingolimod can be taken with or without food.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take the next dose as planned.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 If you have been taking this medication for less than 2 weeks and you forget to take a dose for one day or more, or if you stop taking fingolimod for more than 7 days after 3 or 4 weeks of treatment, contact your doctor as soon as possible.
 Your doctor may choose to monitor you for heart and blood pressure effects before you restart the medication.

 If this medication is stopped for more than 2 weeks, contact your doctor.
 It will be necessary to be monitored for heart and blood pressure effects again when you restart the medication.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g., down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.